guyca/TDD-Katas/src/stringCalculator/README.md

 ## Objective
 The main goal of this Kata is to implement a simple calculator that takes a string of numbers separated by commas (and eventually other delimiters) and returns their sum.
 The Kata is divided into several steps, each one adding a new rule or constraint to the calculator's behavior.

+## How to Start
+1. Clone this repository.
+3. Start with the simplest test case of an empty string and move to one and two numbers.
+4. Remember to solve things as simply as possible so that you force yourself to write tests you did not think about.
+5. Remember to refactor after each passing test.

+## Rules
+* Try not to read ahead.
+* Do one task at a time.
+The trick is to learn to work incrementally.
+* Make sure you only test for correct inputs.
+There is no need to test for invalid inputs for this kata.

 ## Steps
 1. The calculator can take 0, 1, or 2 numbers separated by a comma, and will return their sum.
 An empty string will return 0.
     ``` ts